dypsilon/frontend-dev-bookmarks/README.md

     + [TheExpressiveWeb](http://beta.theexpressiveweb.com/): This site by Adobe is a resource and showcase of some of the newest, and most expressive features being added to the web today.
     + [Treehouse](http://teamtreehouse.com/): Learn HTML, CSS, iPhone apps and more.
 + Architecture
+    + [Web Components](http://w3c.github.io/webcomponents/explainer/): the component model for the Web.
     + [BEM](http://bem.info/): Methodology aimed at achieving fast to develop long-lived projects, team scalability, and code reuse.
         + [Introductory article on tutsplus.com](http://webdesign.tutsplus.com/articles/an-introduction-to-the-bem-methodology--cms-19403)
         + [Introductory article on Smashing Magazine](http://www.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/)